mandeepkaurdev/InstagramClone/README.md

 # Team Member: Veronica Lee

-## Responsibility: Built a feature with functionality that like and unlike photos.
+## Responsibility: Build a feature with functionality that like and unlike photos.

 ### Granular Stories:
-1. Liked photos and recognized when like button is clicked.
+1. Like photos and recognized when like button is clicked.
-2. Saved likes on the server and database.
+2. Save likes on the server and database.
 3. Get likes from the server and database.
-4. Unliked photos update on the server and database.
+4. Unlike photos update on the server and database.

 ![Like Photo](Images/VL.png)